alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 Each has a different database, but the code is the same.

 A small explanation of the Repository pattern:
-> * The Repository Design Pattern is a software design pattern that acts as an intermediary layer between an application’s
+> * The Repository Design Pattern is a software design pattern that acts as an intermediary layer between an
+    application’s
     > business logic and data storage.
 > * Its primary purpose is to provide a structured and standardized way to access, manage, and manipulate data while
     > abstracting the underlying details of data storage technologies.
 > * This pattern promotes a clear separation of concerns, making software more maintainable, testable, and adaptable to
     > changes in data sources, without entangling the core application logic with data access intricacies.
 > * In essence, the Repository Design Pattern is a blueprint for organizing and simplifying data access, enhancing the
     > efficiency and flexibility of software systems.
 >
 > https://www.geeksforgeeks.org/repository-design-pattern/

-#### Same repository to access both data
+#### Same repository to access both versions of data

+Given that the shape of the data is the same, you can use the same repository to access both versions of the data.

+The only difference is the data itself.
+Hence, you cannot reference titles, ids, categories, or any other information that is private.

+A suggestion is to come up with a washed version of the data, where you replace the private information with a placeholder.
+Keep the same shape (e.g., `int`s are still `int`s, `str`s are still `str`s; length of data is similar).

 ### Behavior